 Christine J. Ko, M.D., Associate Professor of Dermatology and Pathology, aims to identify a biological marker to predict the growth rate and recurrence of a form of skin cancer commonly found on women's legs.

 Women's Health Research at Yale pioneers efforts to narrow the gulf in knowledge about women's health, trains new researchers to continue advancing the science, and translates findings into practice and public policy for the community we serve.

 As part of its mission, the Center partners with community members and organizations to understand their needs and share vital health information for everyone to live happier, healthier, and more productive lives.

 For Mother’s Day, Honor or Memorialize the Women in Your Life

 We are delighted to offer you a great way to honor or memorialize women who have had a special impact on your life — a grandmother, mother, sister, aunt, daughter, friend, or teacher.

 Draw an Informed Conclusion: Simple Steps Can Prevent Obesity

 Today, more than two-thirds of adults in the country are considered overweight or obese, putting them at risk for coronary heart disease, high blood pressure, and more.
-The most recent five-year survey found that more adult women in the United States are obese than men, a trend that Women's Health Research at Yale hopes to understand and help to remedy.
+And more adult women in the U.S. are obese than men, a trend that we hope to help to remedy.